furmangg/automating-azure-analysis-services/README.md

 * **SSIS/ProcessAzureAS-UsernamePassword.dtsx** - An SSIS package which authenticates using a username and password (which does not have multi-factor auth enabled) and performs a full refresh of the model.
 This package uses a C# script task.
 Follow the instructions in the annotation once you open the SSIS package.
 * **SSIS/ProcessAzureAS-App.dtsx** - An SSIS package which authenticates using an AAD application (ClientID and secret).
 This package uses a C# script task.
 Follow the instructions in the annotation once you open the SSIS package.

+### GeographicLoadBalancing

+Using Azure Traffic Manager it is possible to build a solution which redirects users to the geographically closest Azure Analysis Services.
+This [blog post](https://www.artisconsulting.com/blogs/greggalloway/2018/5/11/sending-users-to-the-geographically-nearest-azure-analysis-services) walks through the configuration of this solution.
+The code is really just one line but is found at AutoStartAzureAS/Default.aspx.cs

 ### Proposing Changes